adelriosantiago/papupu/README.md

 # PaPuPu (Patch, Publish, Push)

-PaPuPu is simply a shortcut for `npm version Patch && npm Publish && git Push`.
-For projects where Grunt is an overkill.
+PaPuPu is simply a shortcut for `npm version PAtch && npm PUblish && git PUsh`.
+When you do a small improvement in your NPM packages and you want to publish a new patch quickly.

 ## Usage

-`npm install -g papupu`
+- `npm install -g papupu`

-Then `papupu` on the directory of your wish.
+- Then `papupu` on the directory of your wish.